Cloud gaming inches forward but the roadblocks remain

 But that means these services' dependence on stable network bandwidth with low latency (how fast a data packet gets from the server to your device) remains as important now as it was then.
 And they still recommend wired controllers and wired Ethernet connections for PC and Mac rather than wireless, though I find 5GHz wireless can work well if you play at off hours.

-The problem of scalability remains, too -- will they be able ramp up hardware fast enough to maintain quality as demand rises?
-Nvidia probably can because its approach requires vastly less storage per person (it doesn't store games after you log out and you can only play one at a time).
+The problem of scalability remains, too -- will they be able to ramp up hardware fast enough to maintain quality as demand rises?
+Nvidia probably can because its approach requires vastly less storage per person, as it doesn't store games after you log out and you can only play one at a time.
 But others, like Blade's, which use collocated data centers, may face hardware resource constraints; that's why they roll out so slowly.

 Taking the internet out of the equation